yardnsm/tmux-1password/README.md

 #### Customize URL Filtering

-By default, all of th items will be shown.
+By default, all of the items will be shown.
 If complete customization of url filtering is required, a `jq` filter can be provided to filter and map items.

 Items come in the following format from which the filter operates: